Permanent Secretary to the Scottish Government

 The Permanent Secretary to the Scottish Government (Rùnaire Maireannach Riaghaltas na h-Alba) is the most senior civil servant in Scotland who leads more than 7,000 staff within the Scottish Government and has oversight of around 125 agencies.

 History

 The role of permanent secretary originally headed the Office of the Permanent Secretary, which was a civil service department of the Scottish Government (at the time styled as the Scottish Executive).
 The departments that made up the Scottish Executive were abolished in May 2007.
 Functions are now delivered by more than 30 separate directorates.

 Overview

 Role

 The permanent secretary supports the Scottish Government in developing, implementing and communicating its policy agenda.
 The permanent secretary is the chief official policy adviser to the First Minister of Scotland and acts as secretary during cabinet meetings.

 The office holder is additionally responsible for ensuring that the government's money and resources are used effectively and properly.
-The role is currently occupied by John-Paul Marks, who was appointed in January 2022 by First Minister Nicola Sturgeon, with the agreement of the Cabinet Secretary, Simon Case.
+The role is currently occupied by Joe Griffin (civil servant), who was appointed in April 2025 by First Minister John Swinney, with the agreement of the Cabinet Secretary, Sir Chris Wormald.